Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Egg lamps - Grímsey design

 The common murres lay their egg directly on the cliff ledge here in Grímsey.
-The eggs are elongated and pointed in one end, so they won't fall off the cliff edge if they were to roll.
-I
+The eggs are elongated and pointed at one end so that they won't roll off the cliff edge.

-think this is a great idea to make use of the eggshells in this way.
+This is a great idea, using eggshells in this way.
 They are made by a local under the name of Grímsey design.

 It was now time to go outside and see some puffins!
-I am in love with puffins, they are such cute birds.
+I am in love with puffins; they are such cute birds.
 And I have seen that most visitors to Iceland want to see the puffins.
-So the majority of our group followed our guide to the bird cliffs where the puffins were staying in their thousands.

 Puffins in Iceland